 Prep students participate in an hour PMP session each week.
 Students develop their perceptions and understandings of themself and their world through movement and motor experiences.
 They work through different stations aimed to improve their balance, body control, hand/eye coordination, body rhythm and confidence.

-University of NSW Tests
+University of NSW Tests- ICAS

 X